IBM/event-automation/_tutorials/ea-guided-tutorial-2.md

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-2-4.png "defining the transformation"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-2-4.png "defining the transformation")

     Create a transform node by dragging one onto the canvas.
-You can find this in the "Processors" section of the left panel.
+You can find this in the **Processors** section of the left panel.

     Click and drag from the small gray dot on the event source to the matching dot on the transform node.

-    **Did you know?** You can add a node onto the canvas and automatically connect it to the last node added by double-clicking it in the palette.
+    **Did you know?** Instead of dragging the node, you can add a node onto the canvas and automatically connect it to the last added node by double-clicking a node within the palette.
+For example, after configuring an event source node, double-click any processor node to add and connect the processor node to your previously configured event source node.

 1. Give the transform node a name that describes what it will do: `redact personal info`.